Transferring from Community College

 Transferring from a community college to a bachelor’s program: Six tips for success

-Should I transfer colleges?
-This is a common, but daunting question that many community college students ask themselves after experiencing what college life feels like.
+What should I consider when transferring from community college to university or four year institution?
+This is a common, but daunting question that many community college students ask themselves after experiencing college life.
 Attending community college is a popular starting point for many students who plan to complete their degree at a four-year college or university.
 If you fit into that description, then you know there can be many good reasons for taking this path.

 Maybe you see it as a way to save money.
 After all, it could be great to get some of your college coursework (especially general education classes) out of the way at a two-year college, where you may pay less per credit hour than you would at your destination college.
 Or perhaps you’re not sure what kind of career you want to pursue, so you’re using community college courses to explore your options before choosing a major.
 Or you might have the sense that you need to brush up on your study skills before you tackle the academic load of a four-year school.

 Whatever the reason, if you’re planning to begin your online college application and transfer from a community college to a four-year college, you need to plan that transition carefully.
 What confuses most students is that there is more to the process than finding a way to simply transfer credit from one university to the other.
 Only a small percentage of community college students who intend to get a bachelor’s degree actually do so within six years.
 There are numerous reasons for this, including financial struggles and substantial family commitments.
 But here’s the bottom line: If you want to transfer credit from a community college and complete a four-year degree, you’ll need to make a plan.
 The transfer process can be challenging, but you can do it.
 After all, community college students are known for being practical, focused and down-to-earth, so this is definitely in your wheelhouse.